amitkr2410/MachineLearning/PyTorch_BrainTumor/README.md

 ### 14. Conclusion:
-The self-attention model with positional encoding gives excellent results and performs very similar to the VGG16 model with an accuracy in range 95-97%.
-Applying self-attention module to image data allows the model to capture long-range dependencies between different image regions -- This helps in improving the performance and achieving similar accuracy of the model.
-The model VGG16 is know to capture local features and spatial hierachies.
+The self-attention model with positional encoding gives excellent results and performs very similar to the VGG16 model with an accuracy in the range of 95–97%.
+Applying a self-attention module to image data allows the model to capture long-range dependencies between different image regions - This helps in improving the performance and achieving similar accuracy of the model.
+The model VGG16 is known to capture local features and spatial hierarchies.

-In our calculation, we find the model file size for VGG16 model to be ~500MB, whereas for self-attention based model it was ~5 MB.
-This demonstrate the fact that the model size for basic vision transformer model is 100 times smaller than the VGG16 model, mainly due to less number of training parameters.
-The computational resource needed to train and deploy is smaller for basic vision transformer compared to VGG16 model.
+In our calculation, we find the model file size for the VGG16 model to be ~500MB, whereas, for the self-attention based model, it was ~5 MB.
+It indicates that the model size for the self-attention-based model is 100 times smaller than the VGG16 model, mainly due to the smaller number of training parameters.
+The computational resource needed to train and deploy is smaller for the attention-based model compared to the VGG16 model.